Royals vs. Angels Player Props Betting Odds

 Ohtani Stats

-- Ohtani hopes to build on a 13-game hitting streak in this matchup.
-During his last 10 outings he is hitting .459 with four doubles, six home runs, 10 walks and 12 RBI.
+- Ohtani hopes to build on a 14-game hitting streak in this matchup.
+During his last 10 outings he is batting .459 with three doubles, seven home runs, 10 walks and 14 RBI.

 Ohtani Recent Games